Wahoo Boys Basketball: 2018 C1 STATE CHAMPIONS!

 Brendan Lacey led Wahoo with 25 points on 3-4 shooting from behind the arc, and 8-8 from the free throw line.
 Cook added 15 points and 5 boards.
 Will Shanahan had a game-high 13 boards and added 8 points.
 Hancock had 8 points and 4 assists, and Quick had 9 points.

-Wahoo improves to 3-0 and will host preseason #3-ranked Logan View/Scribner-Snyder Saturday afternoon.
-Wayne falls to 1-3
+Wahoo improved to 3-0 and will host preseason #3-ranked Logan View/Scribner-Snyder Saturday afternoon.
+Wayne fell to 1-3

 Warrior senior Brendan Lacey was Wahoo's scoring leader, posting 25 points in the Warriors' 71-61 win over Wayne! (photo courtesy Renee Hancock)